-Online couples counseling seemed like a more convenient option to both and could easily fit into their schedule.
+Online couples counseling seemed like a more convenient option for both and could easily fit into their schedule.

 What is couple counseling online?

-Depending on the program, therapists may communicate with patients via email or Skype, and programs may follow a certain curriculum with experts offering feedback to questions or concerns and online relationship advice.
+Therapists may communicate with their patients on a secure website or app designed specifically to provide privacy for their clients.
+Their programs may follow a certain curriculum with experts offering feedback to questions or concerns and online relationship advice.

 Let’s delve into the pros and cons of online therapy to help you make a more informed decision.